Teamscale Integration in Code Collaboration Suites (GitHub, GitLab, Gerrit, etc.)

 Teamscale Integration in Development Collaboration Suites

-As more and more software development teams integrate development-collaboration suites such as GitLab, GitHub, Jira or Gerrit into their workflow, Teamscale also develops integrations into these suites.
+As more and more software development teams integrate development-collaboration suites such as GitLab, GitHub, Jira or Gerrit into their workflow, Teamscale also has integrations into these suites.

 Some years ago most development teams used plain version-control servers (e.g., SVN or Git), often without a graphical user interface.
 Collaboration and synchronization between the developers happened via branching, special marker comments in the code, or offline discussions.
 Now, many development teams use rich collaboration suites which offer facilities for asynchronous communication such as reviews, task assignment, and discussions about code.

 Teamscale always provided means for individual access to its findings and metrics.
 It integrates into development IDEs such as Eclipse, IntelliJ, and Visual Studio and is accessible via web browsers.
 However, we developed integration in collaborative suites only recently.
-In this blog post, I will highlight some ways to propagate Teamscale’s information (metrics, findings) into collaborative development suites and how this makes development workflows more efficient.
+I will highlight some ways to propagate Teamscale’s information (metrics, findings) into collaborative development suites and how this makes development workflows more efficient.

 The main Teamscale-related question that occurs when working with development suites is »What would happen to the main branch when I merge/accept this new feature?« The development suites are very good at answering this question with respect to the code changes (they show a code-diff view) and test failures (they show CI test results).
 However the impact on maintainability is usually not directly visible.
 Our integrations solve this problem by showing how the findings and metrics of the main branch would change when a feature-branch would be merged.